Skip to Content

 As you travel around the mountain, you’ll come across several red chairs dotted around at unique and interesting locations.
 Put in place by Parks Canada, these chairs are made out of 100% recycled plastic from Canadian landfills and are designed to encourage passersby to take a moment to stop and enjoy the scenery.

-Ever since they were first put in place, these chairs are loved by locals and tourists alike, so it would be rude not to get a photo or two of yourself snug and comfortable sitting in one!
+Ever since they were first put in place, these chairs have been loved by locals and tourists alike, so it would be rude not to get a photo or two of yourself snug and comfortable sitting in one!

 Immerse yourself at the Above Banff Theater